Engadine railway station

-Engadine railway station is located on the Illawarra line, serving the Sutherland Shire suburb of Engadine.
-It is served by Sydney Trains' T4 Eastern Suburbs & Illawarra Line services and limited NSW TrainLink South Coast Line services.
+Engadine railway station is a suburban railway station on the South Coast line, serving the Sydney suburb of Engadine.
+It is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services and limited intercity South Coast Line services.

 History

-Engadine station opened on 1 October 1920.
+Engadine station opened on 1 October 1920 as an infill station.

 The station was extensively upgraded in 2002 with the provision of extended shelters and passenger lifts between the platforms and the overhead footbridge.